gnzlbg/static_vector/README.md

 vec_t v3{2, 1};  // two-elements: 2, 1
 ```

-A way to avoid this problem introduced by initializer list and braced initialization, present in the interface of `fixed_capacity_vector` and `std::vector`, would be to use a tagged-constructor of the form `fixed_capacity_vector(with_size_t, std::size_t N, T const& t = T())` to indicate that constructing a vector with `N` elements is inteded.
-For `std::vector`,
+A way to avoid this problem introduced by initializer list and braced
+initialization, present in the interface of `fixed_capacity_vector` and
+`std::vector`, would be to use a tagged-constructor of the form
+`fixed_capacity_vector(with_size_t, std::size_t N, T const& t = T())` to
+indicate that constructing a vector with `N` elements is inteded.
+For
-a similar constructor using a `with_capacity_t` and maybe combinations thereof might make sense.
-This proposal
+`std::vector`, a similar constructor using a `with_capacity_t` and maybe
-does not propose any of these, but this is a problem that should definetely be solved in STL2, and if it solved,
+combinations thereof might make sense.
+This proposal does not propose any of
+these, but this is a problem that should definetely be solved in STL2, and if it
-it should be solved for `fixed_capacity_vector` as well.
+solved, it should be solved for `fixed_capacity_vector` as well.

+Note: a static member member function, e.g.,
+`fixed_capacity_vector::with_size(N, T)` is a worse solution than using a
+tagged-constructor because copy elision not work when the returned value is
+perfect-forwarded to the destination object.

 # Technical specification